 Time and contemplation seem to go hand in hand with a Coffee or a Beer at a local Cafè.
 The Parisian Cafè culture permeates every angle of society.
-Artists, Intellectuals and even Resistance fighters have spent hours plotting, writing, creating art and debating philosophy in Paris Cafés.
-One of our favourites was the KB Cafè just south of the Pigalle.
-I managed to find my favourite Flat White Coffee there.
+Artists, Intellectuals, and even Resistance fighters have spent hours plotting, writing, creating art, and debating philosophy in Paris Cafés.
+One of our favorites was the KB Cafè just south of the Pigalle.
+I managed to find my favorite Flat White Coffee there.
 Finding an Australasian coffee might represent a contradiction in terms but the KB Cafè represents true aspects of Parisian Cafè culture allowing us to sit and watch the world go by and in our case make plans for where to get dinner.

 5. Paris during August…

-This might not count as things to do in Paris but is definitely an important point to include.
+This might not count as a thing to do in Paris but is an important point to include.
 People like to go on vacation during the summer.
-A lot of shop, bar and restaurant owners in Paris like to do the same!
-This might seem odd in today’s fast paced business oriented culture that small business owners would want to be open for the high tourism season.
-This is not necessarily the case with more traditional bars, shops and restaurants in Paris.
+A lot of shops, bars and restaurant owners in Paris like to do the same!
+This might seem odd in today’s fast-paced business-oriented culture that small business owners would want to be open for the high tourism season.
+This is not necessarily the case with more traditional bars, shops, and restaurants in Paris.
 The more traditional owners like to take the holiday season off and pay a visit to the French Riviera or beyond.
-This will affect a lot of the classic bistros, bars and some shops.
-Several of the places that we really wanted to go to were closed and we only found out when we got to the location.
+This will affect a lot of the classic bistros, bars, and some shops.
+Several of the places that we wanted to go to were closed and we only found out when we got to the location.
 Not everyone lists closures on their website, either.
-The city can feel a bit quieter than usual, but to those who are new to the city may not notice the difference.
+The city can feel a bit quieter than usual, but those who are new to the city may not notice the difference.
 Don’t let this deter you, Paris still has a lot to offer even if a few places are closed.

 6. Don’t forget to relax, Parisian style.

 Take a leaf out of this couple’s book.
-Grab a wheel of Brie, a fresh Baguette and sit in the Sun while you eat your picnic.
+Grab a wheel of Brie, and a fresh Baguette, and sit in the Sun while you eat your picnic.
 The couple in the picture later grabbed a glass of wine and as they relaxed.
 The woman opened her sketchbook and started making sketches of the surrounding local architecture and the man opened a book of poetry to read.
 We adopted a similar style and took a few hours to drift away after experiencing the mania of visiting the Sacre Couer.
-This was a much welcomed opportunity to relax considering how close we were to the bustling Sacre Couer and Pigalle neighbourhood.
-If the previous point about Paris during August could have been perceived as off putting consider the extra quiet time the city receives as a chance to soak up the culture and perhaps take things at a slower pace.
-This can tie in with the Cafè culture and give you a chance to contemplate philosophy, history, art and where you’ll get the next chocolate almond croissant from.
+This was a much-welcomed opportunity to relax considering how close we were to the bustling Sacre Couer and Pigalle neighborhood.
+If the previous point about Paris during August could have been perceived as off-putting consider the extra quiet time the city receives as a chance to soak up the culture and perhaps take things at a slower pace.
+This can tie in with the Cafè culture and give you a chance to contemplate philosophy, history, art, and where you’ll get the next chocolate almond croissant from.

 7. Drinks, Dinner and the Opera.

-One of our favourite things to do in Paris was, surprise surprise, eating.
+One of our favorite things to do in Paris was surprise surprise and eating.
 There are a phenomenal amount of restaurants and bistros to visit.
 Many of the bistros in Paris will have a menu of the day or daily special.
 We’d always go for these options as they are more likely to include local ingredients that are available during that season.
-This isn’t always the case when special ingredients are needed, but it means the food will include more local flavours and lend itself to classic French bistro cuisine.
-A lot of restaurants and bistros start serving from around 7pm but others are open through the day so you can grab a drink or something to eat before you see a performance at the Palais Garnier Opera House.
+This isn’t always the case when special ingredients are needed, but it means the food will include more local flavors and lend itself to classic French bistro cuisine.
+A lot of restaurants and bistros start serving from around 7 pm but others are open through the day so you can grab a drink or something to eat before you see a performance at the Palais Garnier Opera House.